Main content

 Notice that we can factor each pair of terms:

 Note: Factoring by grouping can be difficult, and there are often other strategies that can get you to the answer on test day.
-For example, you might be able to simply test multiple choice options by using FOIL, or plug in simple values for x to find a match!
+For example, you might be able to simply test multiple choice options by using FOIL, or plug in simple values for to find a match!

 - Factor out any integers if possible.
-If this results in the product of an integer and a quadratic expression in the form x, squared, plus, b, x, plus, c, follow the steps for factoring x, squared, plus, b, x, plus, c shown above.
+If this results in the product of an integer and a quadratic expression in the form

-- Find two numbers with a product equal to a, c and a sum equal to b.
+, follow the steps for factoring shown above. - Find two numbers with a product equal to

-- Use the two numbers from Step 2 to split b, x into two x-terms.
+and a sum equal to . - Use the two numbers from Step 2 to split

-- Group the resulting expression into two pairs of terms: one pair should have an x, squared-term and an x-term, and the other pair should have an x-term and a constant term.
+into two -terms. - Group the resulting expression into two pairs of terms: one pair should have an

-- Factor out an expression containing x from the pair with an x, squared-term and an x-term.
-Factor out a constant from the pair with an x-term and a constant term.
-These two pairs should now share a binomial factor.
+from the pair with an -term and an -term.
+Factor out a constant from the pair with an -term and a constant term.
+These two pairs should now share a binomial factor. - The shared binomial factor is one factor of the quadratic expression.
+The expression containing

-- The shared binomial factor is one factor of the quadratic expression.
-The expression containing x and the constant factored out in Step 5 combine to form the other factor of the quadratic expression.
+and the constant factored out in Step 5 combine to form the other factor of the quadratic expression.

 Try it!